zenwarr/vk-dialogue-export/README.md

 --audio-depth=0
 ```

-If `--docs-depth=1` or `--audio-depth=1`, documents are audio files attached to shared posts will be downloaded too.
+If `--docs-depth=1` or `--audio-depth=1`, documents and audio files attached to shared posts will be downloaded too.

 Note: you still will not be able to download most audio files because vk.com has disabled its audio API for legal reasons.